Skip to Menu Toggle Button

 For online sections, sound card, microphone, speakers and occasional synchronous work required.
 (Not open to native speakers of Japanese: assumes no prior knowledge of Japanese.
 Students with prior experience with the Japanese language should take a placement test to assess appropriate level.)
 An introduction to spoken and written Japanese language.
 The objective is to communicate in Japanese in some concrete, real-life situations using culturally appropriate language; read and write hiragana; and read some katakana words in context.

-Faculty: Nakamura, Shizuka Syllabus Course Materials
+Faculty: Rhee, Maji C. Syllabus Course Materials

 In-Person